tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases the above sections ""
+  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections ""
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please